yamizi/Adversarial-Embedding/README.md

 # Adversarial Embedding

-This is the code release for our ppaper "Evasion Attack STeganography: Turning Vulnerability Of Machine Learning To Adversarial Attacks Into A Real-world Application"
+This is the code release for our paper "Evasion Attack STeganography: Turning Vulnerability Of Machine Learning To Adversarial Attacks Into A Real-world Application"

 Published in ICCV2021 - AROW